sjfakharian/Data-Insight-Tools/Pattern_Recognition_Methods.md

 2. **Precision**: The proportion of positive predictions that are actually positive.
 Important when false positives are costly.
 3. **Recall**: The proportion of actual positives that are correctly identified.
 Important when false negatives are costly.
 4. **F1-Score**: The harmonic mean of precision and recall, providing a balance between the two.
-5. **ROC-AUC**: The area under the Receiver Operating Characteristic curve, measuring the model's ability to discriminate between classes across different thresholds[^1].
+5. **ROC-AUC**: The area under the Receiver Operating Characteristic curve, measuring the model's ability to discriminate between classes across different thresholds.

 ### Interpreting Results